dask/dask/docs/source/cli.rst

 ======================

 Dask provides the ``dask`` executable to accomplish tasks directly from the command line.
-Projects in the Dask ecosystem (e.g.
+Projects in the Dask ecosystem (such as ``distributed``) leverage the command line tool by adding subcommands.
-``distributed``) leverage the command line tool by adding subcommands.
+For example, additional commands implemented in ``distributed`` are :ref:`documented here <deploying-cli>`.

 Built in commands
 -----------------